pGrr/notes/js/vue/Vuex/Vuex.md

 }
 ```

-## Mutation cavieats and best-practices
+## Mutation caveats and best-practices

 ### Mutations follow Vue's reactivity rules

-* Since a Vuex store's state is made reactive by Vue, when we mutate the state, Vue components observing the state will update automatically.
+* Since a Vuex store's state is made reactive by Vue:
+  * **when we mutate the state, Vue components observing the state will update automatically**.
-* Vuex mutations are part of Vue reactivity system so they are subject to the same reactivity caveats when working with plain Vue:
+  * mutations are subject to the same reactivity caveats when working with plain Vue:
-  * Prefer initializing your store's initial state with all desired fields upfront.
+    * **Prefer initializing your store's initial state with all desired fields upfront**.
     * When adding new properties to an Object, you should either
-    * Use `Vue.set(obj, 'newProp', 123)`, or
+      * **Use `Vue.set(obj, 'newProp', 123)`, or**
-    * Replace that Object with a fresh one.
+      * **Replace that Object with a fresh one**.
 For example, using the object spread syntax (opens new window)we can write it like this: `state.obj = { ...state.obj, newProp: 123 }`

 ### Use a constants' file (code-organization best practice tip)